-Dr. Suzanne D. Lady is an Assistant Professor and full-time faculty member at the University of Western States teaching in the Department of Clinical Education.
-She is the lead instructor for Clinic Phase Lab series, Physical Diagnosis labs and Clinical Topics II lecture.
+Dr. Suzanne D. Lady is an assistant professor and chair of the Department of Clinical Education at the University of Western States.
+She is the lead instructor for Clinic Training Phase labs, History Taking and Communication Skills lecture/lab and manages the Clinical Skills Enhancement Center (CSEC) remediation program in the Doctor of Chiropractic program.
 She also volunteers as a facilitator for the Mind-Body Medicine elective modeled after the Georgetown School of Medicine program.

 Dr. Lady in an avid athlete, adventurer, aspiring fly fisher woman and runner.
 Her scholarly interests include discoveries in neuroscience, chronic pain states, how the mind-body connection alleviates disease and suffering and the psychology of performance.

 She recently published her first scholarly paper: A preliminary study of chiropractors’ beliefs about biomedical and biopsychosocial pain: a survey of University of Western States Alumni, which will appear in the Journal of Chiropractic Medicine in 2018.

 - A preliminary study of chiropractors' beliefs about biomedical and biopsychosocial pain: a survey of University of Western States Alumni.
 Journal of Chiropracitc Medicine 2018